silnrsi/font-idiqlat/documentation/source/productsite/about.md

 ## About this project

-This project is intended to provide a free and open font family for all current languages and writing systems that use the Eastern Syriac script.
-It supports almost the complete range of Unicode characters for the Eastern style of the Syriac script.
+This project is intended to provide a free and open font family for all current languages and writing systems that use the East Syriac script.
+It supports the complete range of Unicode characters required for the East Syriac style of the Syriac script.
 Smart font routines automatically adjust the position of diacritics to support and optimize arbitrary base+diacritic combinations.

 The font name, Idiqlat, means “Tigris River” in ancient Akkadian/Assyrian.
 The emphasis is on the first syllable: EE-dee-klat.